LatiteScripting/CNLSP/README.md

 # CNLSP
-## Create New Latite Client Project
+## Create New Latite Scripting Project

 This program simplifies the process of creating a project.